argoproj/argo-cd/docs/proposals/promotion-strategy.md

 This proposal describes an opinionated set of API/tools to manage change promotion and reversion in a GitOps environment.

+This talk from ArgoCon Europe 2024 provides an overview of the proposal: https://www.youtube.com/watch?v=p5EPKY3vM-E

 ## Open Questions

 ### Where will the code reside?